IGLICT/PRS-Net/README.md

 In this repository, we provide PRS-Net model implementation (with Pytorch) as well as data preparation, training and evaluation scripts on ShapeNet.

-[02/2021] We released the training/testing code.
-Pre-trained models and postprocessing code will be available later.

 ## Citation